acgetchell/CDT-plusplus/README.md

 ### Current reference-suite status

 With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang.
-The cross-platform `just build` command runs all 24 CTest entries through `scripts/build.sh` on Unix and `scripts/build.bat` on Windows: one unit-test launcher containing 103 doctest scenarios and 23 CLI integration tests.
+The cross-platform `just build` command runs all 127 CTest registrations through `scripts/build.sh` on Unix and `scripts/build.bat` on
+Windows: 104 doctest scenarios from the unit-test executable and 23 CLI integration tests.
 The same `reference-smoke` preset is the supported local and CI contract; there are no overlapping focused registrations that can pass while omitting another doctest suite.
-The parallel-enabled AddressSanitizer and `parallel` configurations add one launcher containing five scenarios, for 25 CTest entries including the replayable stress contract.
+The current `parallel` preset also registers 127 tests: 103 ordinary doctest scenarios, one parallel launcher containing five scenarios, and the same 23 CLI integration tests.
+The parallel-enabled AddressSanitizer configuration exercises the same replayable stress contract.

 ## Setup